 Gagliano has a Bachelor of Arts degree in history from Providence College.

-With 31 years in the racing industry Jamie has split his career between Australia, Hong Kong and Great Britain having started as a Cadet Stipendiary Steward to become the Chief Stipendiary Steward at the Hong Kong Jockey Club, and Director of Raceday Operations and Regulation then Chief Regulatory Officer for the British Horseracing Authority, before returning to Australia to take up his current role as Executive General Manager, Integrity Services, for Racing Victoria..
+With 32 years in the racing industry Jamie has split his career between Australia, Hong Kong and Great Britain having started as a Cadet Stipendiary Steward to become the Chief Stipendiary Steward at the Hong Kong Jockey Club, and Director of Raceday Operations and Regulation then Chief Regulatory Officer for the British Horseracing Authority, before returning to Australia to take up his current role as Executive General Manager, Integrity Services, for Racing Victoria..

 After a total of thirteen years within Racing New South Wales and its predecessor as the principal racing authority, the Australian Jockey Club, he moved to Hong Kong to take on a role as Stipendiary Steward.
 In 2003 he was appointed Chief Stipendiary Steward, with ultimate responsibility for all aspects of the integrity of racing.
 He also managed the Licensing Department.